metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Out-DataTable.md

 Get-Process | Select-Object Name, CPU | Out-DataTable
 ```

-Get a list of processes and their CPU and create a datatable
+Get a list of processes and CPU load and create a datatable

 ## PARAMETERS